Snow White and the Seven Dwarfs (1937 film): Cinematic influences

 At this time, Disney also encouraged his staff to see a variety of films.
-These ranged from the mainstream, such as MGM's Romeo and Juliet (1936)—to which Disney made direct reference in a story meeting pertaining to the scene in which Snow White lies in her glass coffin—to the more obscure, including European silent cinema.
-Snow White and the Seven Dwarfs, as well as the two Disney films to follow it, were also influenced by such German expressionist films as Nosferatu (1922) and The Cabinet of Dr. Caligari (1920), both of which were recommended by Disney to his staff.
+These ranged from the mainstream, such as MGM's Romeo and Juliet (1936)—to which Disney made a direct reference in a story meeting pertaining to the scene in which Snow White lies in her glass coffin—to the more obscure, including European silent cinema.
+Romeo and Juliet also inspired the balcony scene between Snow White and Prince Charming.

+Snow White and the Seven Dwarfs, as well as the two Disney films to follow it, were influenced by such German expressionist films as Nosferatu (1922) and The Cabinet of Dr. Caligari (1920), both of which were recommended by Disney to his staff.
 This influence is particularly evident in the scenes of Snow White fleeing through the forest and the Queen's transformation into the Witch.
 The latter scene was also inspired by Dr. Jekyll and Mr. Hyde (1931), to which Disney made specific reference in story meetings.

+Financial issues

+Disney had to mortgage his house to help finance the film's production, which ran up a total cost of $1,488,422.74, a massive sum for a feature film in 1937.
+Midway through, Disney needed a $250,000 loan to finish the film.
+Disney ran a rough cut for Joseph Rosenberg of Bank of America, who sat impassively during the showing.
+Then Rosenberg turned to the worried Disney and said, "Walt, that thing is going to make a hatful of money" and approved the loan.

 Release

 Original theatrical run

 Snow White and the Seven Dwarfs premiered at the Carthay Circle Theatre on December 21, 1937.
 The film received a standing ovation at its completion from an audience that included Judy Garland, Marlene Dietrich and Charles Laughton.
 Six days later, Walt Disney and the seven dwarfs appeared on the cover of Time magazine.
 Three weeks later, it opened at the Radio City Music Hall in New York City and a theater in Miami in January 1938, in which the strong box office sales encouraged RKO Radio Pictures to place the film into general release on February 4.
-It became a major box-office success, earning rentals of $4.2 million in the United States and Canada during its initial release, becoming the most successful sound film of all time, in which it displaced Al Jolson's The Singing Fool (1928).
+It became a major box-office success, becoming the most successful sound film of all time, in which it displaced Al Jolson's The Singing Fool (1928).
 Snow White would soon be displaced from this position by Gone with the Wind in 1939.